2022 Uttar Pradesh Legislative Assembly election: Roads

 Lack of roads was a major poll issue for people in Amethi.

 Petrol diesel price

 Akhilesh Yadav, Rahul Gandhi, Priyanka Gandhi Vadra campaigned on the massive increase in the price of petrol and diesel under the BJP government.
 Akhilesh claimed that soon after the UP elections are over the government will increase the price even more.

 Inflation

 Akhilesh Yadav stated that public will not be hit with inflation if SP alliance wins the election.

 Unemployment

 Akhilesh Yadav stated that he will give jobs to people and end the problem of unemployment.
 He also promised early recruitment for the Police and Army.

 COVID-19

-The government's handling of the COVID-19 pandemic in India was criticized by Priyanka Gandhi, Arvind Kejriwal and Akhilesh Yadav who stated that the people were not given the needed help.
+The government's handling of the COVID-19 pandemic in India was criticised by Priyanka Gandhi, Arvind Kejriwal and Akhilesh Yadav who stated that the people were not given the needed help.
 Akhilesh accused the BJP government of hiding the actual data and fudging the data of Covid related deaths.